Repositioning NASA in the digital media ecosystem @ NASA X Parsons (client engagement)

 visual direction, music cues, and pacing aligned with short-form social formats.

-We organized all these components into a structured spreadsheet to map narrative continuity, thematic distribution, and scalability across the series.
+I created an excel sheet to organize all these components into a structured narrative to map continuity, thematic distribution, and scalability across the series.
 This system allowed us to ensure coherence across episodes while maintaining organization.

 The final high-fidelity prototype, produced by my teammate Meha Jain, translated my ‘GRWM on the ISS’ strategy into a tangible experience, demonstrating how the concept would function in real-world execution.